 Low & slow heat is the best way to convert collagen fibres to gelatin.
 This transforms harder-working muscles into falling-apart tender, richly-flavoured, melt-in-your-mouth meat.
 Our preferred method is sous vide, or you can also braise your shoulder chops in a low oven.
 You’re aiming for around a 125°F internal temperature, which will finish at a medium rare.
 After a rest, pat them dry with a tea towel, and give them a quick sear on a scorching hot grill.
 Once you bring all surfaces to a deep mahogany colour, serve immediately.

-Or order your lamb by the quarter or side for the greatest savings.
+Or order a whole, side, or quarter lamb for the greatest savings.